 At The Spike Lab we work tirelessly to build a team of world-class coaches.
 This is part of a series of blogs introducing them to you.

-Nathaniel has been coaching students professionally for 9 years.
+Nathaniel has been coaching students professionally since 2010.
 His specialty is to guide his students to discover the untapped potential within themselves.
 At the age of 18, he launched his first business, a college admissions consultancy.
 As an undergrad at Yale, he helped launch Gakko, a startup initially based in Japan which raised over $5 million in seed capital.
 Most recently, he co-founded Beson Education, an elite education consultancy serving Chinese families.
 Nathaniel currently resides in Boston, where he loves to cycle and practice yoga.
 He is fluent in Spanish and English.

 1) Why did you become a coach with The Spike Lab?